Which place is cheaper, Norfolk or Dallas?

 In July, Dallas is generally a little warmer than Norfolk.
-Temperatures in Dallas average around 88°F (31°C), and Norfolk stays around 79°F (26°C).
+Daily temperatures in Dallas average around 88°F (31°C), and Norfolk fluctuates around 79°F (26°C).

 People are often attracted to the plentiful sunshine in Norfolk this time of the year.
 In Dallas, it's very sunny this time of the year.
 Dallas usually receives more sunshine than Norfolk during summer.
 Dallas gets 337 hours of sunny skies, while Norfolk receives 279 hours of full sun in the summer.

 Norfolk receives a lot of rain in the summer.
 In July, Dallas usually receives less rain than Norfolk.
 Dallas gets 2.4 inches (60 mm) of rain, while Norfolk receives 5.7 inches (145 mm) of rain each month for the summer.